Saskatchewan government sells STC assets to Hilco Industrial | Globalnews.ca

 The Saskatchewan government has sold the assets of its bus company for an estimated $29 million.

-Joe Hargrave, the minister who was responsible for the Saskatchewan Transportation Company (STC), said the entire fleet and most of the depots have been sold to Hilco Industrial Acquisitions Canada.
+Joe Hargrave, the minister who was responsible for the Saskatchewan Transportation Company (STC), said the entire fleet has been sold to Hilco Industrial Acquisitions Canada.

 READ MORE: City council approves purchase of former STC bus depot for new RPS headquarters